OwenCochell/mctools/docs/source/ping.rst

 .. warning::

     The server will automatically close the connection after you ping the server or fetch statistics.

+    If you are running mctools version 1.2.0 or above, the PINGClient will be automatically stopped for you after each operation.
+    The PINGClient can then be started again and used as expected.

-    This means you must create a new PINGClient after the operation is complete.
+    However, older versions of mctools do not support client restarting, and you will have to create a new PINGClient instance.

 Once you have created your PINGClient, you can ping the server: